 A new year brings new projects, new initiatives and new challenges for IT leadership.
-As new technologies and new deployment models have continued to mature, businesses are becoming more willing (and obligated) to try new things.
+As new technologies and

 It’s helpful to reflect upon and take inventory of the advances that shaped the evolution of your business over the previous year.
 Perhaps even more crucial is assessing trends of the near future, which will provide leaders and key decision makers within an organization with valuable insights in order to position their business for success.

 Over the past several quarters we’ve seen adoption of many new products and services that essentially transfer control of the specific functionality from the IT professionals into the hands of the end users.
 Bring your own device (BYOD), popular mobile applications such as Evernote, evergreen browsers, and even user-controlled updating of operating systems are all examples of this trend.
 This trend is driving a renewed emphasis on user experience.
 For solutions to thrive in this new environment, they must be flexible, cost effective, and easy to set up.
 Against this backdrop, here are some IT and communications trends expected to dominate 2015, and influence how you grow and manage your business:

 IT Spending Increases